 He rose from the dead, ascended to the Father,

-and now reigns over all as David’s royal Son,
+and now reigns over all as David’s Son, yet David’s Lord,

 pouring out His Spirit and the riches of His grace,

-on all who repent and believe in His name:
+on all who repent and trust in His name:

 forgiveness and adoption, freedom from sin’s dominion,